jshannon63/jsoncollect/README.md

 __Heavily dependent on [tightenco/collect](https://github.com/tightenco/collect), [Matt Stauffer's](https://twitter.com/stauffermatt) split of Laravel's Illuminate Collections.__

-See the Illuminate Collections documentation [here](https://laravel.com/docs/5.5/collections#available-methods) for more on available methods and usage.
+See the Laravel documentation [here](https://laravel.com/docs/5.5/collections#available-methods) for more on available methods and usage.

 Additionally, this package provides customized getters and setters for accessing keyed data elements.
 Described in more detail below.
 ## Installation